FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 ![Sequence Placement](../images/SwerveDrive/SwerveDrive.007.jpeg)

 ## Drivetrain
 The drivetrain requires an object for each of the four swerve modules.
 There needs to be a way to translate the required speed and direction of the drivetrain chassis into the individual speed and direction of each of the four wheel modules.
-This is the job of the *SwerveDriveKinematics* class, which takes in the locations of the wheels relative to the physical center of the robot in order to compute the required wheel control inputs.
+This is the job of the *SwerveDriveKinematics* class, which takes in the locations of the wheels relative to the physical center of the robot in order to compute the required control input for each wheel.
+These control inputs tell the wheel how fast it should be going and what angle it should be at.

-The main function of the *Drivetrain* is to set the wheel velocities after they are computed by the *SwerveDriveKinematics* class.
+After the wheel control inputs have been calculated by the *SwerveDriveKinematics* class the *Drivetrain* sets the wheel velocities.

 A gyro is required to track the orientation of the robot with respect to the game field.

 ![Drivetrain Class](../images/SwerveDrive/SwerveDrive.004.jpeg)

 ## SwerveModule Class
 The following picture shows the [MK4i Swerve Module](https://www.swervedrivespecialties.com/products/mk4i-swerve-module) that we use and it's representation by the *SwerveModule* class in the code.
-The current distance travelled by the wheel and its current angle is given by the *SwerveModulePosition* class.
-The *SwerveModuleState* data class holds the current wheel speed and angle.
+The current distance travelled by the wheel and its current angle is given by the *SwerveModulePosition* data structure.
+The *SwerveModuleState* data structure holds the current wheel speed and angle.

 The wheel is turned to the required angle by a PID controller that is driven off of the rotary sensor.
 This sensor will boot to it's absolute position, meaning that it will maintain its angle between startups.
 The absolute position is initially set to zero when all wheels are pointed forwards.

 ![Swerve Module](../images/SwerveDrive/SwerveDrive.003.jpeg)

-There are two data classes to identify where each swerve module is positioned on the robot and to keep track of the current state of each module (speed and direction).

 ## Drive Command
 The objective of the *Drive* command is to convert a user provided field-relative set of speeds into a *ChassisSpeeds* data structure that represents the required speeds and direction of the robot chassis.